Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 (7) The

-ground water monitoring program must include a determination of the ground
+groundwater monitoring program shall include a determination of the groundwater

 (8) The owner or operator shall use a